isomerpages/ogp-toolkit/index.md

             url: /start-here/approaching-vendors/overview
   - infobar:
       title: Thanks for your interest ♥️
-      description: This site is currently still a work in progress.
+      description: This site is a work in progress.
 Let us know if you're interested in contributing or joining the mailing list.
       button: Count me in!
       url: /interested
 ---